brimdata/zed/docs/integrations/zeek/reading-zeek-log-formats.md

 [aggregations with time-based grouping](../../language/functions/bucket.md) or [CIDR matches](../../language/functions/network_of.md) on IP addresses, you would likely want to restore the rich Zed data types as the records are being read.
-The document on [Shaping Zeek NDJSON](shaping-zeek-ndjson.md) provides details on how this can be done.
+The document on [shaping Zeek NDJSON](shaping-zeek-ndjson.md) provides details on how this can be done.

 ## The Role of `_path`